Maximizing Small Spaces: Your Guide to Growing Edible Plants Indoors

 Understanding the Basics of Small-Space Gardening

 Success in small-space gardening begins with understanding the fundamental needs of indoor plants: light, water, and soil.
-Opting for plants that thrive under indoor conditions and making the most of your available space can lead to a flourishing garden.
-"Indoor gardening" and "small-space gardening" are about making intelligent choices and using space efficiently.
+Choosing plants that thrive under indoor conditions and making the most of your available space are key to creating a flourishing garden.

 Selecting Suitable Plants